 What are food cart restaurants?

-Food cart restaurants are eating establishments that use small push carts to serve their ready-to-eat foods directly to their guests.
-These serving carts or trolleys come out the kitchen filled with dozens of small plates of food and make their way to each table.
+Food cart restaurants are unique eating establishments that serve their food by using small push carts to serve their ready-to-eat foods directly to their guests.
+These serving carts or trolleys come out of the kitchen filled with dozens of small plates of food and make their way to each table.

 Think of it like a buffet, an endless array of food available in tapas-sized portions.
 But instead of walking up to the food at stationary stations, the food is delivered to you on push carts.
 Also, the cost is usually not all-you-can-eat, but per plate.
 Guests stay seated at their tables and simply point at whatever dishes they would like to eat.
 Then, those dishes are immediately placed on their table to be eaten.

 There is virtually no time spent waiting for your food to be prepared (unless they run out of a specific dish and have to make more).
 Due to the instantaneous nature of this style of food service, some restaurants opt not to have full menus.
 This provides a more serendipitous feel.
 In either case, the kitchen is often provided more liberty to cook on a whim.